 1 tablespoon celery seed

-4 one-inch cinnamon sticks
+Four, one-inch cinnamon sticks

-Yield: About 4 or 5 pint jars
+Yield: About 4–5 pint jars

 - Wash and rinse pint canning jars; keep hot until ready to use.
-Prepare lids according to manufacturer’s directions.
+Prepare lids according to the manufacturer's directions.

-- Mix vinegar, 1 cup water, sucralose and all spices in a 10-quart Dutch oven or stockpot.
+- Mix vinegar, 1 cup water, sucralose, and all spices in a 10-quart Dutch oven or stockpot.
 Bring to a boil.
 Add drained cucumber slices carefully to the boiling liquid.
 Return to a boil.

 - Place one cinnamon stick in each jar, if desired.
 With a slotted spoon, fill hot pickle slices into clean, hot pint jars, leaving ½-inch headspace.
 Cover with boiling hot pickling brine, leaving ½-inch headspace.
-Remove air bubbles and adjust headspace if needed.
-Wipe rims of jars with a dampened clean paper towel; apply two-piece metal canning lids.
+Remove air bubbles and adjust the headspace if needed.
+Wipe rims of jars with a dampened, clean paper towel; apply two-piece metal canning lids.

 No-Sugar-Added Pickled Beets

-7 lbs. of 2- to 2½-inch diameter beets
+7 lb of 2–2½-inch diameter beets

 1½ teaspoons canning or pickling salt